taylorcavazos/PRS_Admixture_Simulation/README.md

 ```

 ## Simulation parameters
-All parameters from the simulation can be obtained by `python run_simulation.py --help`.
+All parameters from the simulation can be obtained by `docker run --rm tcavazos/prs-admix-sim python run_simulation.py --help`.
 Output provided below:
 ```
 Functions for simulating European, African, and Admixed populations and testing PRS building strategies for better generalization to diverse